Hughenden 1940s Weekend

-The highlight of the weekend is a flypast by the RAF Battle of Britain Memorial Flight featuring both a Spitfire and a Hurricane.
+The highlight of the weekend is a flypast on both days by the RAF Battle of Britain Memorial Flight.
 (Subject to weather conditions.)

 You can have a go at a Home Guard drill with the Civil Defenders, enjoy an old fashioned Punch and Judy show or discover more about Hughenden’s secret war-time history and join one of the ‘Hillside’ talks with our expert volunteer guides.

 Hot and cold meals along with homemade cakes and tray bakes will be available in the Stableyard Café, in Dizzy’s Tearoom you can treat yourself to a traditional cream tea or enjoy a brew with a view from our '40s tea tent on the parterre.

 If you’re bringing a picnic, Hughenden's apple orchard has tables and benches and there’s plenty of space to put out a blanket under the trees for your own vintage-inspired spread.

 There'll also be a vintage fair to explore with craft stalls selling handmade gifts, cards, vintage clothing and jewellery.
 In the Stableyard Shop a selection of historic memorabilia will be on sale including books and music from the era.
 And in celebration of our 1940s weekend Chiltern Brewery has crafted a limited edition Battle of Britain ale for you to buy.

 - Normal visit admission applies (no charge for National Trust members)

 - Free car parking is available on site in the parkland.
 There is a steep hill to climb from the parking to the event, if you require accessible parking please let the team know when you arrive.
 A buggy will operate from the Mobility Parking area to the event all day.